mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ### `sign_tx`

-The `sign_tx` endpoint adds the receipient's signature data and the corresponding payment proof to a specified transaction.
-It starts a synchronous transaction with the sender, if the transaction can not be finalized by the sender, the transaction slatepack is returned.
+The `sign_tx` endpoint adds the user's signature data and the corresponding payment proof to a specified transaction.
+It starts a synchronous transaction with the sender, the transaction slatepack is returned if the sender is not reachable.
+It is recommendable to internally call the `init_send_tx` owner endpoint to unified the experience.

 ### Commands